luminocean/vim-config/README.md

 # Installation

 Make sure you have a recent VIM build
-> needs to be later that 7.4.45 since YouCompleteMe relys on it
+> Needs to be later that 7.4.45 since YouCompleteMe relys on it.
-> if you are using Mac, the vim might be quite old.
+> If you are using Mac, the vim might be quite old.
 > A clever choice is to install a MacVim and alias the console app comes with it to 'vim'

 Run the following commands: